stewk033/employee-tracker/README.md

 ## Installation:
 In the command line, first run `npm install` to install the npm package dependencies.
-The application can be invoked with `node start`.
+The application can be invoked with `node app`.

 ## Solution: